k8s-platform-hub/quickstart-docker-git/README.md

 Please contribute to this repository!
 Please visit github [issues](https://github.com/hasura/quickstart-docker-git/issues) to see where you can pitch in.

-1. Optimise Dockerfiles
+1. Optimise Dockerfiles for faster builds
+2. Optimise Dockerfiles for production image builds (esp. for compiled languages)
-2. Add support for more frameworks
+3. Add support for more frameworks

-We want you to:

-- Contribute towards and create more sample frameworks
-- Improve existing base repos based on your experience.
-Eg: make it more production ready, to improve docker-image build times, or to improve docker image sizes.